focus-editor/focus/LOG.md

     + [reported a bug] Release all file handles for the files we scanned (at least with no active editors)
     + Use the synchronous file api for now
     + Refresh modified buffer if needed
-    - Rescan dir as required by the watcher
+    + Rescan dir as required by the watcher
+    + Make sure that when we save a file, the watcher knows about that (or maybe it's ok if it treats it as an external save?)
     - Create an example widget with search results
     - Consider having a shortcut to add more context to each search result
-    - Make sure that when we save a file, the watcher knows about that (or maybe it's ok if it treats it as an external save?)
-    - The watcher should check the modtime as well as the file size to determine whether the buffer should be reloaded

 - When pressing shift+delete, the selection is not removed
 - When switching to a different pane which has a search bar open, don't focus the search bar